pavel-drabushevich/tp-simple-import/Readme.md

 Simple [Node.js](https://nodejs.org) script to import entities from CSV files to [Targetprocess](https://targetprocess.com).
-Tested on v4.2.4.
+Tested on Node.js v4.2.4.

-Please run `npm install` command to install dependencies
+Script uses several third party libraries, please run `npm install` command to install them.

 Script has several parametrs, run `node import.js -h` command to see help.
 Csv files paths options have default values, please see begining of [import.js](https://github.com/pavel-drobushevich/tp-simple-import/blob/master/import.js) and files in this repository.
 But Targetprocess url and api token are important.